bflaven/BlogArticlesExamples/images_treatment_photoshop_imagemagick_docker/README.md

 **- Textbook case:** It is a pragmatic textbook case to show progress from craft usage to industrial usage and how Docker can help you in that?

+*Extra: An extra manual written for the training in Zambia, one year ago, on Imagemagick and Photoshop.
+See images_treatment_photoshop_imagemagick_docker*

 ## Create the environment
 **1. launch the console**